Working of Docker

 docker exec test-ns sh -c "export TERM=xterm && apk add procps && watch 'ps aux' > /dev/null &"

-# Get PID of 'watch' inside the container
+Step 4: Get the PID of watch inside the container

 echo "[+] Getting PID of 'watch' inside the container:"